 Jurors are picked randomly from a list

 Court.
-Utilizing the list of eligible citizens, a computer randomly selects the required number of citizens needed for the service that week.
+Utilizing the list, a computer randomly selects the required number of citizens needed for the service that week.

 5. Are the jurors picked from the Voters list?

 The Voter's List and the Driver's License list are both used to create the jury box.

 6. How do I get my name out of the jury box?

 In Georgia, no citizen otherwise eligible for jury duty is exempt from jury service.
 Individuals aged 70 or older are the only ones allowed to request the removal of their name from the jury box.
 However, any person called to jury duty may request a deferral of service to another date.
 Affidavits for excuse and deferral from jury duty are listed below.

 Jurors are paid an expense allowance which is set annually by each county's Grand Jury.